PNg-HA/AWS_Workshop_StrengthenWAF/content/3-Remediate/3.1/_index.md

 ---

 ### Scenario
-Your security team has ranked protection against common attacks, such as Cross-Site Scripting (XSS), path traversal, and SQL injection (SQLi) as a high priority.
-Your task is to use AWS WAF to reduce the risk of these common web application attacks against your website.
-Your organization would prefer a fully managed solution that does not require manual creation of rules.
+Your security team has prioritized protection against common attacks such as Cross-Site Scripting (XSS), path traversal, and SQL injection as a high priority.
+Your task is to find ways to mitigate the risks of web application attacks using AWS WAF.
+Your business wants a fully managed solution that does not require manually creating rules.

 ### Instructions
-Review the Web ACL that is already configured for your web application.
-Add the **Core rule set** and **SQL database** managed rule groups to the WebACL.
-The Core rule set (CRS) rule group contains rules that are generally applicable to web applications.
-This provides protection against exploitation of a wide range of vulnerabilities, including high risk and commonly occurring vulnerabilities described in OWASP publications such as OWASP Top 10.
-The SQL database rule group contains rules to block request patterns associated with exploitation of SQL databases, like SQL injection attacks.
-Review the [AWS WAF documentation](https://docs.aws.amazon.com/waf/latest/developerguide/aws-managed-rule-groups-list.html) for more details on rules included in the Core rule set and the SQL database rule group.
+Review the Web ACL configuration for the web application.
+Add the **Core rule set** and **SQL database** managed rule groups to it.
+The Core rule set includes rules that apply to most web applications, providing protection against a wide range of threats, from basic to critical.
+The SQL database rule group are designed to block requests related to SQL database exploitation (e.g., SQL Injection).
+For more information about the Core Rule Set and SQL Database Managed Rule Groups, refer to the [AWS WAF documentation](https://docs.aws.amazon.com/waf/latest/developerguide/aws-managed-rule-groups-list.html).

-After implementing the Core rule set and the SQL Database rule group, test your protections using both manual and automated scans.
-Use the manual scanner, or check the **WAF Dashboard** for automated scans.
+After implementing the Core rule set and the SQL Database rule group, test protections with manual and automatic scans using the **WAF Dashboard**.

 ### Procedure
 #### Add managed rules to the WAF ACL
-Navigate to the WAF ACL and its Rules tab:
+Open the WAF ACL and navigate to the Rules tab:

 1. Open the [AWS WAF Console](https://console.aws.amazon.com/wafv2/homev2/web-acls?region=global).

-2. Verify that you are using the Global (CloudFront) region
+2. Ensure that the Global (CloudFront) region selected.

 ![2](/images/3/1/2.png)
-1. Open the WebACL called waf-workshop-webacl
+3. Open the WebACL named waf-workshop-webacl.

-2. Select the Rules tab
+4. Navigate to the Rule tab.

-Add the Core rule set and the SQL database managed rule groups:
+Add the Core rule set and the managed rule group for SQL database:

-1. Click on Add Rules and select Add managed rule groups
+1. Click Add Rules, then select Add managed rule groups.
 ![1.1](/images/3/1/1.png)

-2. Expand AWS managed rule groups
+2. Expand the AWS managed rule groups section.

-3. Click on the switch for the Core rule set (changes color to blue)
+3. Enable the toggle for the Core rule et (turns blue). (changes color to blue)

 ![1.1](/images/3/1/4a.png)
-1. Click on the switch for the SQL database (changes color to blue)
+4. Enable the toggle for the SQL database (turns blue).
 ![1.1](/images/3/1/4b.png)
-1. Click on Add rules on the bottom of the page
+5. Click Add rules at the bottom of the page.

-6. On the Set rule priority page, click on Save
+6. On the Set rule priority page, click on Save.

-7. On the Rules tab, verify that AWS Managed Common and SQLi Rule Sets are both present
+7. On the Rule tab, confirm that both the AWS Managed Common and SQLi Rule Sets have been successfully added.

 8. You have added two managed rule sets to the WebACL.
-You are now ready to test them.
+You can proceed to test the protections.

-### Evaluate protection effectiveness
+### Assess the effectiveness of the protection
-Follow the instructions to manually test protections from the Evaluate section to validate that SQL injection, Cross-site scripting (XSS) and Path traversal tests are passing.
+Perform manual protection testing following the instructions in the Evaluate section to ensure that SQL Insert, Cross-site Scripting (XSS), and Path Traversal tests are handled properly.
 ![1.1](/images/3/1/e1.png)
-Review the progress dashboard and verify that automated scans for tests listed above are passing.
+Review the progress dashboard to confirm that automatic scans for the above tests have passed.
 ![1.1](/images/3/1/e2.png)
-Congratulations!
-You have successfully used Core rule set and SQL database rule set to apply foundational protections against web application attacks!
+You have successfully implemented the Core rule set and the SQL database rule set, providing essential protection against web application attacks!